Letter to Pergamum [PUR guh muhm]

 Our Lord does not want us to believe or practice what is an error.

-Some kept teaching Balak to put a stumbling block before the sons of Israel
+Some taught Balac to cast a stumblingblock before the children of Israel

 Here is one stumbling block.

-“While Israel remained at Shittim, the people began to play the harlot with the daughters of Moab.”
+“And Israel abode in Shittim, and the people began to commit whoredom with the daughters of Moab.”
 Numbers 25:1

-Some eat things sacrificed to idols and to commit acts of immorality.
+Some eat things sacrificed unto idols, and to commit fornication.

 Israelites were taking women from Moab as their wives.
 (2 Corinthians 6:14-17)